subrata05/debugSerial/README.md

 - **Transmit-Only:** The library does not support receiving data.
 - **UART1-Specific:** Designed for ATmega328PB’s UART1.
 Modification required for other UARTs or microcontrollers.
-- **Buffer Size:** Fixed at 100 bytes.
-Overflows are silently ignored.